Andries Pretorius: Career

-In September 1839, after the company of Gerrit Maritz left Graaff-Reinet to go northwards, those that stayed behind including Pretorius began to strongly consider leaving the Cape Colony.
+In September 1839, after the company of Gerrit Maritz left Graaff-Reinet to go north, those that stayed behind, including Pretorius, began to strongly consider leaving the Cape Colony.
 He left his home in October 1837 on a scouting expedition to visit the Trekkers.
 Eventually, Pretorius left the Cape Colony permanently.
-He abandoned his trek towards the Modderrivier and made haste to the Klein-Tugela river in Natal when he was summoned to lead the Voortrekkers who were there leaderless; Gerrit Maritz died of illness and Andries Potgieter left Natal moving deeper inland.
+He abandoned his trek towards the Modderrivier and made haste to the Klein-Tugela River in Natal when he was summoned to lead the Voortrekkers, who were there leaderless; Gerrit Maritz died of illness, and Andries Potgieter left Natal, moving deeper inland.
 At the command of the Zulu king Dingane, Piet Retief was murdered in February 1838 along with his men.
 They were invited under false pretenses, during a negotiations visit, along with 70 men with boys among them and with 30 servants to enter the Zulu kraal Mgungundlovu unarmed.

 Pretorius arrived at the desperate Trekkers' main camp on 22 November 1838.
-Pretorius' diligence and thorough action immediately instilled confidence and he was appointed chief commander of the punitive commando against Dingane.
+Pretorius's diligence and thorough action immediately instilled confidence, and he was appointed chief commander of the punitive commando against Dingane.

-Pretorius led 470 men with 64 wagons into Dingane's territory and on the dawn of 16 December 1838, next to the Ncome River, they achieved victory over an attacking army of 10,000 to 15,000 Zulu warriors.
-The Voortrekkers fought with muzzle-loading muskets and made use of two small cannons.
+Pretorius led 470 men with 64 wagons into Dingane's territory, and on the dawn of 16 December 1838, next to the Ncome River, they achieved victory over an attacking army of 10,000 to 15,000 Zulu warriors.
+The Voortrekkers fought with muzzle-loading muskets and used two small cannons.
 The Zulus sustained losses of an estimated 3,000 warriors in the Battle of Blood River.
 The Boers sustained no casualties.
-Three men were injured, including Andries Pretorius who was injured on his hand by an assegai.
+Three men were injured, including Andries Pretorius, who was injured on his hand by an assegai.

 The Boers believe that God granted them victory and thus promised that they and their descendants would commemorate the day of the battle as a day of rest.
 Boers memorialized it as "Dingane's Day" until 1910.
-It was renamed "Day of the Vow", later "Day of the Covenant", and made a public holiday by the first government of the Union of South Africa, which later became the Republic of South Africa.
-After the end of apartheid in 1994, the new totally democratic government kept the day as a public holiday as an act of conciliation to the Boers, but renamed it "Day of Reconciliation".
+It was renamed "Day of the Vow," later "Day of the Covenant," and made a public holiday by the first government of the Union of South Africa, which later became the Republic of South Africa.
+After the end of apartheid in 1994, the new totally democratic government kept the day as a public holiday as an act of conciliation to the Boers but renamed it "Day of Reconciliation".